MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Send-MgTeamActivityNotification.md

----
+﻿---
 external help file: Microsoft.Graph.Teams-help.xml Module Name: Microsoft.Graph.Teams online version: https://learn.microsoft.com/powershell/module/microsoft.graph.teams/send-mgteamactivitynotification
 schema: 2.0.0
-ms.prod: microsoft-teams
 ---

 # Send-MgTeamActivityNotification

 ## SYNOPSIS
 Send an activity feed notification in the scope of a team.
-For more information about sending notifications and the requirements for doing so, seesending Teams activity notifications.
+For more information about sending notifications and the requirements for doing so, see\nsending Teams activity notifications.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Send-MgBetaTeamActivityNotification](/powershell/module/Microsoft.Graph.Beta.Teams/Send-MgBetaTeamActivityNotification?view=graph-powershell-beta)

 ## SYNTAX